willnorris/wordpress-hum/readme.md

     }
     add_filter('hum_local_types', 'myplugin_hum_local_types');

-This will tell Hum to server any `/p/{id}` URLs from WordPress.
-Additionally, you'll want to instruct Hum to use your prefix for whatever that particularly content type.
+This will tell Hum to serve any `/p/{id}` URLs from WordPress.
+Additionally, you'll want to instruct Hum to use your prefix for that particular content type.
 Here, we're registering 'p' which is normally used for photos.

     function myplugin_hum_type_prefix( $prefix, $post_id ) {
       $post = get_post( $post_id );